 Make the arugula salad:

 LEFTOVERS!
-Leftover chicken alfredo will keep in the fridge for 3-4 days.
-Reheat the alfredo gently in a pot over low heat with a splash of water.
+Leftover chicken Alfredo will keep in the fridge for 3 to 4 days.
+Reheat the Alfredo gently in a pot over low heat with a splash of water.
 Do not microwave.

 |Nutrition Facts (per serving)|

 |Total Fat 50g||65%|